How to buy Johnson And Johnson shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Johnson & Johnson is a drug manufacturers-general business with stocks listed in the US.
 Johnson And Johnson shares (JNJ) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was US$165.97 – a decrease of 1.94% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Johnson And Johnson